Site Visit Report: Free Word Template, Format & Examples (2026)

 Our free Word template above includes all of these fields.
 For construction-specific visits, pay special attention to filling in the weather, trade-by-trade breakdown, and schedule status columns.

 - Design compliance checks: For each zone visited, note whether the work matches the approved plans and specifications.
-Flag any unauthorized changes or deviations, no matter how small.
+Flag any unauthorised changes or deviations, no matter how small.

 - Material and finish verification: Record the materials being used and compare against the specification.
 Photograph labels, sample panels, and mock-ups.